Are You Raising a Holistic Pet?

-Just like us, dogs deserve well-rounded care in order to live a long, happy, healthy life.
-This National Holistic Pet Day, discover what it means to care for your dog’s holistic health.
+Just like humans, dogs and cats need well-rounded care in order to live a long and healthy life.
+This National Holistic Pet Day, discover what it means to care for the holistic health of your dog and cat.

-The word holistic refers to a full-circle approach that addresses the health of the pet’s physical and emotional being.
+The word holistic refers to a full-circle approach that addresses the health of the pet’s physical and emotional well-being.

-In terms of medical care, a holistic veterinarian looks at your dog’s diet, exercise, behavior, emotions, and even the environment, instead of just treating symptoms.
+In terms of medical care, a holistic veterinarian looks at your dog’s diet, exercise, behavior, emotions, and environment — instead of just treating symptoms.

 Natural Remedies Can Prevent Costly Vet Visits

-If you eat healthy wholesome foods, you know how they can help keep other health problems at bay and may even lead to lessened symptoms!
-When your pet takes similar natural remedies with natural ingredients, it works the same way.
+If you eat healthy, wholesome foods, you know how they can help keep other health problems at bay and may even lead to lessened symptoms!
+When dogs and cats take similar natural remedies with natural ingredients, it works the same way.
 Holistic medicine is not about curing symptoms but making your body more capable of warding off illness.

 Ask your vet if the following natural remedies may be a good fit for your pet’s ills:

 - Alfalfa: arthritis and allergies

 - Aloe vera juice: stomach issues, arthritis and more

 - Chamomile: pain and inflammation in the intestines and stomach